 Center for Religion and Environment

 Supported by the University’s commitment to sustainability and by its extensive course offerings in environmental studies, the Center for Religion and Environment at Sewanee seeks to transform individuals and society by helping both to integrate their faith with care for the natural environment.
 All students are invited to participate in Center Activities, including its “Earthkeepers” gatherings and “Opening the Book of Nature” program.
 On occasion, the Earthkeepers group takes observational field trips accompanied by interested faculty members.
 The group also meets weekly to discuss major themes related to the environment in Christian scripture and theology, as well as how these themes bear on concepts in the natural and social sciences.
-The character of this university-wide Center for Religion and Environment, directed by economics professor Robin Gottfried and associated also with The School of Theology, is virtually unique in American higher education.
+The character of this university-wide Center for Religion and Environment, directed by emeritus professor Robin Gottfried and associated also with The School of Theology, is virtually unique in American higher education.

 Island Ecology Program

 The Island Ecology Program is an interdisciplinary summer field school in the sciences.
 Following a seminar during the Easter (spring) semester, students study geological, biological, and broadly ecological topics for five weeks on St. Catherines Island, an undeveloped barrier island off the coast of Georgia.
 The experience emphasizes the interdependence of these disciplines by exploring how the fragile ecosystem of the island functions.
 The program is limited to 10 Sewanee students but is open to non-science as well as science majors.
 Six faculty members from three departments teach in the program each spring and summer.

 Theatre Semester in New York